 A greater level of control can be exercised by issuing single-use codes; unique to an individual consumer.
 There are additional technical requirements to implement single-use codes but this ensures that it isn't possible to share voucher codes.
-This enables advertisers to issue a fixed number of voucher codes that are able to be redeemed for further control over costs and distribution.
+This enables advertisers to issue a fixed number of discount codes that are able to be redeemed for further control over costs and distribution.

-Only showing voucher code box for traffic from voucher code sites
+Only showing discount code box for traffic from voucher code sites

-One of the main areas of concern among retailers is that consumers have been 'trained' to search for voucher codes when they reach the basket, often when a voucher box is shown on the checkout page.
+One of the main areas of concern among retailers is that consumers have been 'trained' to search for discount codes when they reach the retailer's site, often when a voucher box is shown on the checkout page.